CCurl/c4a/README.md

 - If the top 3 bits are set, it is 13-bit unsigned literal, 0-$1FFF. <br/>
 - If it is between [BYE], and $E000, it is the code address of a word to execute. <br/>

-## CELLs in c4a
+## Development board considerations
+- c4a is intended to be used with development boards via the Arduino IDE.
+- However, it can be built for PCs as well for testing.
+- I am not aware of 64-bit dev boards.
-- A **CELL** in c4a is 32-bits.
+- So a **CELL** in c4a is 32-bits.
-- For PCs, only 32-bit platforms are supported.
-- For 64-bit systems, see c4: https://github.com/CCurl/c4.
+- C4A has more built-in than does C4, for the following reasons:
+- - Program flash is generally larger than RAM, and much of it is unused.
+- - To give C4A more functionality out of the box.

 ## Building c4a